CSC207-UofT/course-project-group-044/design-document.md

 As a consequence, if we do not implement the Factory Design Pattern, we must decide which repository class to instantiate every time we want to write an entity into the database.
 This leads to high-coupling issues.

 In this case, Factory Design Pattern is essential to solve the problem.
 This pattern takes the entity to be stored in the database and determines which repository class should be instantiated.
 In this manner, we grouped all of the repository classes into a single folder.
 Other classes are not required to decide which repository class to instantiate.
 Furthermore, if we want to add more entities in the future, it is easily extensible.

-### - Observer Pattern

-Observer pattern is a one-to-many dependency between multiple objects/attributes, and when the state of an object changes, all objects that depend on it are notified and updated automatically.
-In our code, we can synchronize and update other databases according to the changes of single database.
-For example, if we delete an Employee, the delete function is responsible to remove the Employee from the EmployeeRepository(database).
-At the same time, the observer would delete all the events of the Employee in the EventRepository and empty his Calendar after receiving the deletion signal.
-In this case, we only need call delete function of Employee in `Oberserver` rather than bunch of corresponding delete functions.
-The benefit is that reduces the coupling between the target and the observer, also conforms to the dependency inversion principle.